SINGAPORE – 26 JUL 2021

-As Singapore continues to forge ahead with our nationwide 5G rollout, the availability of the 2.1 GHz spectrum will help provide opportunities for growth for all Mobile Network Operators (MNOs).
-The new spectrum can be used to complement existing 5G networks deployed, using the first tranche of 5G Call For Proposal (CFP) spectrum, to enhance coverage and capacity, as well as the potential for deployment of an additional nationwide 5G SA network.
+As Singapore continues to forge ahead with our nationwide 5G network rollout2, the availability of the 2.1 GHz spectrum will help provide opportunities for growth for all Mobile Network Operators (MNOs).
+The new spectrum can be used to complement existing 5G networks deployed, using the first tranche of 5G Call For Proposal (CFP) spectrum3, to enhance coverage and capacity, as well as the potential for deployment of an additional nationwide 5G SA network.

-The 2.1 GHz spectrum band has good propagation characteristics, making it suitable for wide-area coverage for 5G.
+The 2.1 GHz spectrum band has good propagation characteristics, making it suitable for wide-area coverage for 5G4.

-IMDA proposes to allocate the 2.1 GHz band for 5G networks based on SA network specifications, in line with IMDA’s key 5G policy objectives to:
+IMDA proposes to allocate the 2.1 GHz band for 5G networks in Singapore based on SA network specifications, in line with IMDA’s key 5G policy objectives to:

-- Maximise value of 5G for the economy and welfare for the consumers;
+- Maximise value of 5G for the economy and welfare for the consumers in Singapore;

 - Facilitate efficient allocation of scarce spectrum resources;